Jimmy Santiago Baca: Early life and education

 Baca was born in Santa Fe County, New Mexico, in 1952.
 Abandoned by his parents at the age of two, he lived with one of his grandmothers for several years before being placed in an orphanage.
 At the age of 13 he ran away and wound up living on the streets.
 When he was 21, he was convicted on charges of drug possession and incarcerated.
 He served five years in prison, three of them in isolation, and having expressed a desire to go to school (the guards considered this dangerous), he was put in the same area of the prison with the inmates on death row for a period of time before he was released.

 During this time, Baca taught himself to read and write, and he began to compose poetry.
+He wrote an essay called "Coming Into Language," which is about his upbringing and the challenges he had to face.
+Baca wrote this piece in the order of his life from the start to the end.
+He talked about his struggles in prison and how he took a book and started to teach himself the beauty of literature.
+He discovered a way to express himself which is the beauty of it all.
 He sold these poems to fellow inmates in exchange for cigarettes.
 A fellow inmate convinced him to submit some of his poems to the magazine Mother Jones, then edited by Denise Levertov.
 Levertov printed Baca's poems and began corresponding with him, eventually finding a publisher for his first book.